For the latest information regarding the COVID-19 for the Town of Oxford and Talbot County: Corona Virus News

 TOWN OF OXFORD NOTICE OF PUBLIC HEARING

-Please take notice that the COMMISSIONERS OF OXFORD will conduct a public hearing at their regular VIRTUAL meeting on Tuesday, June 9, 2020 at 6:00 p.m. on the following Ordinance.
+Please take notice that the COMMISSIONERS OF OXFORD will conduct a public hearing on Tuesday, August 11, 2020 at 6:00 p.m. on the following Ordinance:

-The Ordinance is posted online.
-All interested persons are invited to participate and comment upon the proposed Ordinance.
+Ordinance 2006 and Resolution 2007 are posted online.
+All interested persons are invited to participate and comment upon the proposed Ordinance and Resolution.
 It is anticipated that the public hearing will be held by video and/or conference call.
 Instructions for how to access the hearing will be posted at www.oxfordmd.net prior to the meeting.
-Questions and comments prior to the meeting can be directed to email@example.com.–>
+Questions and comments prior to the meeting can be directed to email@example.com.

 All interested persons are invited to attend and to comment upon the proposed ordinance.